Skip to content

 Cloud Storage

-Clonit can push and pull snapshots to and from S3-compatible cloud storage, enabling you to share snapshots across machines, teams, and environments.
+Clonit can push and pull snapshots to and from object storage, enabling you to share snapshots across machines, teams, and environments.
 Supported providers include:

 • AWS S3